-Hughes Peters HQ, Dayton, OH
+Hughes-Peters HQ, Dayton, OH

-Hughes-Peters was first formed as a partnership in 1921 by John Hughes and Henry Peters—to distribute electrical construction materials and supplies to small municipalities in central Ohio for the installation of their electrical wiring systems.
+Hughes-Peters was first formed as a partnership in 1921 by John Hughes and Henry Peters to distribute electrical construction materials and supplies to small municipalities in central Ohio for the installation of their electrical wiring systems.
 In 1923, they incorporated the company, but shortly thereafter Henry Peters retired.

 Over the next 65 years, the company changed ownership several times.
 Along with the ownership changes, the company added new operations to the organization.
-As the electronic appliance industry grew, the company became a retail dealer of radios, hi-fis and televisions.
-Other ventures included retail sales of records and albums, HVAC systems, along with electronic components to hobbyist and repair shops.
+As the electronic appliance industry grew, the company became a retail dealer of radios, hi-fis, and televisions.
+Other ventures included retail sales of records and albums, and HVAC systems, along with electronic components to hobbyist and repair shops.

-In 2002, the company moved into the Dayton, Ohio facility where the corporate office is currently located.
+In 2002, the company moved into the Dayton, Ohio, facility where the corporate office is currently located.